MM4096/Boss-Fights-Sandbox/README.md

 Remember to make sure you add enough details to make any sort of report or request, or it will get ignored.
 Here is an issue template: [issue template](https://github.com/MM4096/Boss-Fights-Sandbox/issues/5)

+Please only submit one bug for each issue

 ### Help:
 To submit a help document, create a new issue, and add the _help_ tag.